-The SRS side airbag system is designed only as a supplement to the primary protection of the driver side and front passenger side seat belt systems.
-The front seat occupants can be killed or seriously injured by an inflating airbag if they do not wear the available seat belts.
-During sudden braking just before a collision, an unrestrained driver or front passenger can move sideward into direct contact with or close proximity to the airbag which may then deploy during the collision.
-To obtain maximum protection in an accident, the driver and all passengers in the vehicle must wear their seat belts.
-Wearing a seat belt during an accident reduces the chances of death or serious injuries or being thrown out of the vehicle.
-For instructions and precautions concerning the seat belt system, see "Seat belts" in this chapter.
+• The SRS side airbag system is designed only as a supplement to the primary protection of the driver side and front passenger side seat belt systems.
+To ensure maximum protection in an accident, the driver and all passengers in the vehicle must wear their seat belts.
+Wearing a seat belt during an accident reduces the chances of death or serious injury or being thrown out of the vehicle.
+For instructions and precautions concerning the seat belt system, see "Seat belts" in this section.

 - Improperly seated and/or restrained infants and children can be killed or seriously injured by a deploying airbag.
 An infant or child who is too small to use a seat belt should be properly secured using a child restraint system.
 Toyota strongly recommends that all infants and children be placed in the rear seat of the vehicle and properly restrained.
 The rear seat is the safest for infants and children.
-For instructions concerning the installation of a child restraint system, see "Child restraint" in this chapter. - Do not allow the child to lean against the front door or around the front door even if the child is seated in the child restraint system.
-It is dangerous if the side airbag inflates and the impact could cause death or serious injury to the child.
-For instructors concerning the installation of a child restraint system, see "Child restraint" in this chapter.
+For instructions concerning the installation of a child restraint system, see "Child restraint" in this section. - Do not allow a child to lean his/her head or any part of his/her body against the front door or the area of the seat from which the side airbag deploys even if he/she is seated in the child restraint system.
+It is dangerous if the side airbag inflates, and the impact could cause death or serious injury to the child.
+For instructions concerning the installation of a child restraint system, see "Child restraint" in this section.

 - Do not lean against the front door when the vehicle is in use.
-The side airbag inflates with considerable speed and force; you may be killed or be seriously injured. - Do not apply excessive weight to the outer side of the front seats on vehicles with side airbags. - The child head should not be leaned against the vicinity of the part where the side airbag activates.
+The side airbag inflates with considerable speed and force; you may be killed or be seriously injured. - Do not apply excessive weight to the outer side of the front seats on vehicles with side airbags.

-Do not attach a cup holder or any other device on or around the door.
-When the side airbag inflates, the cup holder or any other device will be thrown with great force or the side airbag may not activate correctly, resulting in death or serious injury.
+• Do not attach a cup holder or any other device or object on or around the door.
+When the side airbag inflates, the cup holder or any other device or object will be thrown with great force or the side airbag may not activate correctly, resulting in death or serious injury.
 Likewise, the driver and front passenger should not hold things in their arms or on their knees.

-- Do not use accessories for the seats which cover the parts where the side airbags should inflate.
-Such accessories may prevent the side airbags from activating correctly, causing death or serious injury. - Do not modify or replace the seats or surface of the front seats with the side airbags.
-Such changes may disable the system or cause the side airbags to inflate, resulting in death or serious injury.
-Consult your Toyota dealer.
+- Do not use accessories for the seats which cover the parts where the side airbags inflate.
+Such accessories may prevent the side airbags from activating correctly, causing death or serious injury. - Do not modify or replace the seats or upholstery of the front seats with the side airbags.
+Such changes may disable the system or cause the side airbags to inflate accidentally, resulting in death or serious injury.
+Consult your Toyota dealer if you consider modifications of this kind.

-Failure to follow these instructions can result in death or serious injuries.
+Failure to follow these instructions can result in death or serious injury.

 Do not perform any of the following changes without consulting your Toyota dealer.
-Such changes can interfere with proper operation of the SRS airbag system in some cases.
+Such changes can interfere with proper operation of the SRS side airbag system in some cases.

-- Installation of electronic items such as a mobile two-way radio, cassette tape player or compact disc player - Modification of the suspension system - Modification of the side structure of the passenger compartment - Repairs made on or near the console or front seat
+- Installation of electronic devices such as a mobile two-way radio, cassette tape player or compact disc player - Modification of the suspension system - Modification of the side structure of the passenger compartment - ® Repairs made on or near the console or front seat